-We are working hard to generate strong, stable positive value added and free cash flow before M & A again in order to provide the funds needed to expand our growth businesses and pay a solid dividend to our shareholders.
-For this we need EBIT of at least €2 billion related to the current continuing operations of the Group.
-We are convinced that we will achieve the earnings growth needed for this minimum requirement and beyond by strictly following the Strategic Way Forward in all business areas.
+We are confident that we will generate strong, stable positive value added and free cash flow before M & A again in order to provide the funds to expand our growth businesses and pay a solid dividend to our shareholders.
+For this we need adjusted EBIT of at least €2 billion related to the current continuing operations of the Group.
+We are convinced that we will achieve the earnings growth needed for this minimum requirement and beyond by strictly following the Strategic Way Forward in all business areas and at Group level.
 We have defined clear targets for this based on comparisons with best-in-class peers:

-- Industrial Solutions – After implementing the “planets” transformation program, long-term sales expansion by on average around 5% per year to an absolute target level of €8 billion with a sustainable EBIT margin of 6% to 7%; details on “planets” can be found in the “Business area review” section of the Report on the economic position.
+- Industrial Solutions – With implementation of the “planets” transformation program, long-term sales expansion by on average 5% per year to an absolute target level of €8 billion and an adjusted EBIT margin of 6% to 7%; (details on “planets” can be found in the “Business area review” section of the Report on the economic position)

 - Materials Services – Return to higher margin levels of 3 to 4% with the recovery of the materials markets, through further efficiency measures and the successful restructuring of AST

-We expect that further progress on our Strategic Way Forward will again be reflected in our key performance indicators in fiscal 2016 / 2017.
-However, it must be borne in mind that sales and earnings in large parts of our materials and components businesses may be subject to short-term fluctuations.
-Nevertheless we expect a strong improvement in adjusted EBIT and tkVA and slightly positive FCF before M & A.
+We expect that further progress on our Strategic Way Forward will again be reflected positively in our key performance indicators in fiscal 2017 / 2018.
+However, it must be borne in mind that sales and earnings in large parts of our materials and components businesses may be subject to shortterm fluctuations.
+Nevertheless we expect a further strong improvement in adjusted EBIT and tkVA and once again positive free cash flow before M & A.

 More information on our key performance indicators can be found in this section under “Management of the Group”, and details on the forecast for the current fiscal year are provided in the forecast report.